 Supplementary Academic Support (Tutorial Assistance), if required, to improve a student’s performance to assist with academic success

-A once only return economy class airfare via the most direct route may be approved for eligible research Australian Aid Scholars for fieldwork in Australia or their home country or a third country in exceptional circumstances
+A once only return economy class airfare via the most direct route may be approved for for fieldwork for awardees undertaking research in Australia or their home country or a third country in exceptional circumstances

-View the Australia Awards Scholarships Policy Handbook at
+Refer to the Scholarships Policy Handbook for details.

 Applicants must carefully research universities and courses, especially the areas detailed in the section, CRICOS and researching courses, below.
 It is the responsibility of applicants to understand all aspects of study programs at their preferred university before submitting their applications.
 Applicants must include two preferred universities in their application.